Unit: 212 North Midland Division Cyclist Coy.

 Edward’s parents continued to live in the village until their deaths, David in June 1933, aged 83, and Susan in July 1942, aged 84.
 The 1939 Register shows Susan sharing one of the Council Bungalows on Manor Street with two other widows.
 David and Susan Baldock are buried in adjacent Graves 18 and 20 in the East Border of Ruskington Cemetery, Old Plot.

-Edward enlisted in the 4th Battalion (Territorial Force), Lincolnshire Regiment, at Sleaford, on 10 May 1911, Edward was mobilised at the outbreak of War and on 5 December 1914 he was transferred to the 1/1st North Division Cyclist Corps (Private, 963).
+Edward enlisted in the 4th Battalion (Territorial Force), Lincolnshire Regiment, at Sleaford, on 10 May 1911, aged 17 years 6 months.
+Edward was mobilised at the outbreak of War and on 5 December 1914 he was transferred to the 1/1st North Division Cyclist Corps (Private, 963).

 Edward’s Medal Index Card and surviving Service Papers show that he embarked from Southampton for France on 28 February 1915.
 ‘The Lincolnshire Chronicle’ [27 November 1915] reported that he “.. went to France some months ago.
 He is a despatch rider.”